JonaBenja/appliedtm/README.md

 * `stopwords.txt` contains a list of English stopwords.

-* `requirements.txt` contains the requirements for the code in this project.

 Each of these scripts can be run from the command line through argparse.
 If you type '-h' after the name of the file, you will get some information regarding the requested arguments.